mihirchronicles/mihirchronicles.github.io/content/bookshelf/being-logical.md

 * Statements-are propositions which are the building blocks of logic.
 * Knowledge-consists of objective facts, ideas and words.

-### Part Two-The Basic Principles of Logic
+**Part Two-The Basic Principles of Logic**.
 This section talks about the principles of logic that governs logical thinking.
 First principles are self-evident and cannot be proven like an an axiom that cannot be deduced from any other within a system.

 * The principle of identity.
 * The principle of the excluded middle.
 * The principle of sufficient reason.
 * The principle of contradiction or non-contradiction.

-### Part Three-Argument: The Language of Logic
+**Part Three-Argument: The Language of Logic**.
 An argument is basically the linguistic expression of logical thinking.
 It is a claim that is justified by reasons and/or evidences.
 It has two elements:
 * Premises (major and/or minor)
 * And a conclusion